-Baldock contains a number of buildings that are not designated as being of national importance, but which have been identified as being locally significant.
+5.25 Baldock contains a number of buildings that are not designated as being of national importance, but which have been identified as being locally significant.
 This may be due to their historic or architectural interest, their contribution to the wider character of the town, or a combination of these.
 They make an important contribution to Baldock's distinctiveness and sense of history, so it is important that development recognises and respects this.

-Policy HE3 in the North Hertfordshire Local Plan seeks to prevent harm to (or loss of) these buildings, unless the harm or loss can be justified.
-Policy G5 in the Neighbourhood Plan complements this, by creating a positive expectation that proposals affecting local heritage assets should seek to conserve or enhance their special qualities, and be informed and justified by an understanding of their value.
+5.26 Policy HE3 in the new North Hertfordshire Local Plan seeks to prevent harm to (or loss of) these buildings, unless the harm or loss can be justified.
+Policy G6 in the Neighbourhood Plan complements this, by creating a positive expectation that proposals affecting local heritage assets should seek to conserve or enhance their special qualities, and be informed and justified by an understanding of their value.

-North Hertfordshire District Council maintains a register of buildings of local importance in Baldock10, to which Policy G5 applies.
+5.27 North Hertfordshire District Council maintains a register of buildings of local importance in Baldock, to which Policy G6 applies.
 The policy also applies to the remains of the garden at Quickswood Farm, to the north of Clothall.
-These have been identified by the Hertfordshire Gardens Trust as being of significant historic value, sufficient to justify their inclusion on a local list of heritage assets11.
+These have been identified by the Hertfordshire Gardens Trust as being of significant historic value, sufficient to justify their inclusion on a local list of heritage assets.